 For grade three pulled quad muscles, recovery takes even longer.
 Most people won’t be able to return to their full activities until ten or twelve weeks after injury (more if surgery is needed).

-You’ll know that you have made a full recovery when you no longer have pain in the quad muscle and you can move around with ease.
+You’ll know that you have made a full recovery when you no longer have pain in the quad muscle and you can move around with ease and appropriate leg coordination.
 To avoid re-injury, return to activities slowly and take precautions.

 To prevent a pulled quad muscle, try the following:

-It’s relatively common for older athletes to strain their quad muscles, especially if they engage in activities that involve running, jumping, or kicking.
+It’s relatively common for older athletes to strain their quad muscles, especially if they engage in activities that involve squatting, running, jumping, or kicking.
 This is because their connective tissue is innately more stiff and less able to adapt to added strain.
 Although most cases of pulled quad muscle aren’t serious and resolve quickly, some quad injuries can put you out of action for several weeks or months.

 Act fast when you feel the symptoms of a tight or weak quad muscle and apply the most important initial pulled quadriceps treatment for your injured leg—rest, ice, compression, and elevation (known as RICE).
 From there, prevent future damage by supporting your legs with a brace and full warm-up routine.
 Additionally, always talk to your sports medicine doctor or physical therapist about an appropriate exercise program that promotes optimal muscle balance, strength, and flexibility to keep you moving comfortably without injury.
 With these treatments in mind, you can minimize your risk of quadriceps injury and aggravation for years to come.

 Resources:Leg Pain Products